jsenv/jsenv-logger/readme.md

 - `"warn"`
 - `"error"`

-If you are rigorous you can import them to use constants like this:
+If you are rigorous, each logLevel value is exported as a constant that you can use like this:

 ```js
 import { createLogger, LOG_LEVEL_INFO } from "@jsenv/logger"